yiisoft/db/docs/en/connection/logger.md

 If you need to redefine logger messages or increase/decrease logging level:

-1. Create custom logger class
+1. Create a custom logger class
-2. Use context for detect type of message in method "log"
+2. Use the context to detect type of the message in the "log" method

 ```php
 <?php